s-niket/final_map_mobile/README.md

 ## Overview
 This project will serve as the Final For ENPM808X software development for Robotics.
 One of the most important parts of an autonomous vehicle is having accurate maps that the robot can use as a reference.
 In an attempt to help provide this information this project is developing a autonomous vehicle that will travel along an unknown road and map the surrounding area.
 Inorder to do this safely the robot will have a lane keeping algorithm and sign detection algorithms that will allow it to behave saftly in its enviroment.

-The final world is a two lane road that forms an oval with walls and obsticles on either side for the slam algorithm to pickup on.
+The final world is a two lane road that forms an oval with walls and obstacles on either side for the slam algorithm to pickup on.
 There are also several signs throughout the world that the robot interact with.
 There are several other worlds in the package the user can use to demonstrate more specific functionality.

 <img src="https://raw.githubusercontent.com/zzimits/final_map_mobile/master/Images/world.png"> </img>